 Feature engineering

 One of the fundamental stages of a successful Artificial Intelligence solution is feature engineering.
-It is the process of transforming raw data into a dataset that can be used for inference.
-Feature engineering can be a very computational-intensive process and requires a lot of creativity and domain knowledge from the data scientist.
-The goal of the process is the maximization of the AI predictive power by providing highly informative, well-designed feature sets.
-The algorithms involved in this stage of the AI pipeline, range from simple decisions such as record or feature removals and imputations to complex machine learning algorithms that try to enhance the raw data.
+It is the process of transforming raw data into a feature set that can be used for AI training.
+Feature engineering can be a very computational-intensive process and requires a lot of creativity and domain knowledge.
+The end goal is the maximisation of the AI predictive power through highly informative, well-designed feature sets.

 Modelling and evaluation

-• Supervised & Unsupervised ML: These are the two typical scenarios of inference mapping.
+- Supervised & Unsupervised ML: These are the two typical scenarios of inference mapping.
 Supervised Learning means that the AI cores, learn from an existing pre-labelled dataset.
-For example, identification of a market microstructure incident we have seen and well documented in the past.
 Unsupervised Learning involves analysis and discovery of patterns in raw datasets to surface new insight.
-This could be for example a process of discovering trading clusters in a dataset that show similar behaviour.

-• Deep Learning: This is regarded as the new generation of AI algorithms, mainly consisting of different architectures of deep stacked Neural Networks.
-These AI structures have shown superior performance in solving even the most difficult problems and are capable of surfacing better insight from more complex feature sets.
+- Deep Learning: A new generation of AI algorithms, mainly consisting of different architectures of deep stacked Neural Networks.
+These AI structures have shown superior performance in solving complex problems and are capable of surfacing better insight from even the most complex datasets.

 Machine learning operations